 David Anointed King over Israel

-1 Then all the tribes of Israel came to David at Hebron, and spoke, saying, “We are your bone and your flesh.
+1 Then all the tribes of Israel came to David at Hebron and spoke, saying, “We are your flesh and blood.
 2 In times past, when Saul was king over us, it was you who led Israel out and in.
-The Lord said to you, ‘You will be shepherd of my people Israel, and you will be prince over Israel.’ ” 3 So all the elders of Israel came to the king to Hebron, and king David made a covenant with them in Hebron before the Lord; and they anointed David king over Israel.
+The Lord said to you, ‘You will be shepherd of my people Israel, and you will be ruler over Israel.’ ” 3 So all the elders of Israel came to the king to Hebron, and king David made a covenant with them in Hebron before the Lord; and they anointed David king over Israel.

 4 David was 30 years old when he began to reign, and he reigned 40 years.
 5 In Hebron he reigned over Judah seven years and six months; and in Jerusalem he reigned 33 years over all Israel and Judah.
 6 The king and his men went to Jerusalem against the Jebusites, the inhabitants of the land, who spoke to David, saying, “The blind and the lame will keep you out of here;” thinking, “David can’t come in here.”
 7 Nevertheless David took the stronghold of Zion.
 This is the city of David.
 8 David said on that day, “Whoever strikes the Jebusites, let him go up to the watercourse and strike those lame and blind, who are hated by David.”
 Therefore they say, “The blind and the lame cannot come into the house.”

 9 David lived in the stronghold, and called it the city of David.
 David built around from Millo and inward.
 10 David grew greater and greater; for the Lord, the God of Armies, was with him.

 11 Hiram king of Tyre sent messengers to David, with cedar trees, carpenters, and masons; and they built David a house.

 12 David perceived that the Lord had established him king over Israel, and that he had exalted his kingdom for his people Israel’s sake.